onogee-global/360-elite-logistics/README.md

 ## Out of Scope ❌

-- Admin panel
 - Online payments
-- Product management UI
-- Order management UI
 - Analytics dashboard
+- Multi-warehouse logistics logic (if not specified)
+- Anything not listed under Core Features / Admin Panel

 ---

 ## Development Notes for Cursor

 - Supabase is the **single source of truth**
-- Products and variations are **seeded manually**
+- Catalog writes happen only via **Admin Panel** (authorized admins)
+- Public shop is read-only for catalog data
-- Cart and orders operate on **variation level**
+- Cart and orders operate strictly on **variation level**
 - Clean, reusable component structure
-- No admin-related logic
 - All secrets stored in environment variables

 ---

 ## Delivery Timeline

-Estimated duration: **20 working days**
+Estimated duration: **20 working days** (adjust if admin scope expands)

 Phases: